Family governance in the UAE - DIFC Foundations

 In March 2018 the Dubai International Financial Centre (DIFC) introduced the Foundations Law DIFC Law No. 3 of 2018, for the establishment of foundations in the DIFC.

 The law provides more flexibility in relation to succession planning and wealth structuring for families in the Gulf Cooperation Council (GCC).
-It will allow the preservation of family legacy and ensure the smooth transition of successful businesses from the founding generation to the next.
+The foundations regime enables the preservation of family legacy and ensures the smooth transition of successful businesses from the founding generation to the next.

 What is a foundation?

 A foundation is an independent legal entity.
 Its concept is derived from civil law jurisdictions, as opposed to a trust which is a common law concept.
 In a foundation, the founder bestows assets to the foundation and the latter, being a separate legal entity, will hold those in its own name and separately from the founder’s personal wealth.

 The foundation has no members or shareholders but is self-owned.
 The foundation council manages the assets in accordance with the foundation’s charter and by-laws in support of a cause or a purpose, or for the benefit of beneficiaries.

 The most common uses for a foundation are:

 - As a vehicle for family wealth/succession planning;